adaltas/node-masson/docs/action-definition.md

 - `module` Module path of the action to execute.

 Masson add additionnal properties.

+- `dependencies` Actions for which the current action depends on.
 - `masson` Properties used by Masson
   - `namespace` Array path of the action.
   - `slug` String representation of the path

+Dependencies are defined as an object whose keys identify the dependency and whose value defined the dependency properties.

+- `required`
+- `unique`
+- `config`